Area Coordinator for Residential Education (SSP II) / Housing & Residential Life

 Communicate guidelines of conduct that protect the individual student's rights and define student responsibilities.

-Advice and support Resident Advisors in matters of conduct.
+Advise and support Resident Advisors in matters of conduct.

 Track incident reports and sanctions in a judicial database.

 Enforce University and DHRE policies.

 Serve as primary advisor to Village Council.